Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 This means constant access to fresh, clean water and the right type of chicken feed.

-• Water: A chicken can drink up to 500ml of water a day (more in summer!).
+Water: A chicken can drink up to 500ml of water a day (more in summer!).
 You must use a proper poultry drinker (not just a bowl they can poop in) and check it twice a day.
+During freezing weather, you will need strategies to keep chicken water from freezing.

-• Feed: Hens that are laying eggs need “layers pellets” or “layers mash.”
+Feed: Hens that are laying eggs need “layers pellets” or “layers mash.”
 This has the right balance of protein and calcium for them to stay healthy and form eggshells.
 Just feeding them mixed corn is not enough; corn is a treat, like giving a child only biscuits.
+See our comparison of the best UK poultry feed brands for recommendations.

 2. A Suitable Environment